-Jing Liu is Associate Director of ANBOUND and Asian Initiatives and a Senior Analyst at ESI.
+Jing Liu is an Associate Director at ESI.
 In addition to her expanded role internationally, Jing’s specialized skills include spatial analysis, quantitative analysis, and data visualization which remain crucial to ESI’s continued success in transportation and real estate, to name just a few areas in which she is involved.

 Jing is responsible for analyzing and updating ESI’s monthly Philadelphia Housing Index (PHI), which measures changes in the sales price of Philadelphia’s housing units through time, adjusting seasonality and housing traits to compare like-to-like, with differentiated trends by city district by using arms-length residential, single transaction sales from 2001.
 She also assists in monthly PHI blog posting where ESI provides insights to Philadelphia’s real estate market.